 I attended a media dinner at Firehouse Subs in Woodbury, Minnesota.
 However, this was no typical media dinner.
 Nope, this was a warm, get to know you, learn about the organization, and it’s commitment to the community, and of course, eat great food media dinner!
 I am not one to turn down an opportunity to eat a great sub sandwich.
+In fact, I spend a while looking for hot subs near me, because a good sub is just a perfect meal.
 I also have a background in non-profit, so great food and a commitment to giving back speaks to my heart as well as my stomach.

 I walked in and was greeted so warmly, with a “Welcome to Firehouse.”
 Each and every customer that walks in gets the same welcome.
 It is like being invited into your aunt’s house for a holiday dinner.
 You feel the warmth immediately.
 This welcome has a purpose; it goes right back to each location’s core value of building and giving back to the community.

 There is a lot going on at a Firehouse Subs location much of which I did not know before.
 For example, they have a hot sauce bar!
 Did you know this?
 I like my spice and my hot sauces; I could just sample each and every one!
 Their signature sauce, Captain Sorensen’s is named after the founders’ father.
 It is smokey and full of flavor from those Datil Peppers; a tiny bit of heat hits you at the end.